TangentFoxy/FindingMusic/ReadMe.md

 - `invalid`: (TRUE or NULL) whether or not this is actually a track (whoops!)
-- `searched`: (TRUE or NULL) whether or not a track has been searched for using `search.lua` (I'm being lazy, and obtaining music this way without fully updating the database, sue me)
+- `searched`: (TRUE or NULL) whether or not a track has been searched for using `search.lua` (I'm being lazy, and obtaining music this way without fully updating the database, sue me) (note: this script has an issue with tracks with special characters in their names, I am not sure of the cause)

 (Note: I'm sure I've downloaded many tracks that aren't marked as downloaded.)